Vinilificio/vinilificio.com/en/single-copy.md

 ### Info

 Since 2005 we produce your vinyl in single copy with the latest technology and the highest quality.
-All vinyl records format are available in black, coloured (black, transparent, white, transparent red, transparent blue, transparent green) or picture disc.
+All vinyl records format are available in black, coloured (<b><u>black, transparent, white, transparent red, transparent blue, transparent green</u></b>) or picture disc.
 High-quality print of covers and labels.

 Vinilificio's audio transfer studio is unique.
 It is equipped with 4 audio transfer systems: